We do our best to keep your homes safe from fire – but we need your help.

 If you evacuate (get out) please shut doors behind you if possible (to stop the spread of fire) and then call the fire service once you are out of the building.

 There are notices in each block to tell you what we advise you to do for the building you live in.
-If you are not sure what you should do if there is a fire where you live, then please call your housing officer IMMEDIATELY on 01305 216060.

 You must not store or charge your scooter in communal areas of the building where you live.
 If you have a mobility scooter, you must use a dedicated charging point within a room fitted with smoke detection and 30 minutes of fire resistance.
 This short video shows what can happen if your scooter catches fire whilst charging.

 Any further advice

 If your fire alarm / smoke detectors sound, get everyone out of the property.
 Close the doors (to stop the spread of fire) and call the fire service.

 If you are worried about getting out of your property in time (for example, if you have mobility problems) please let us know by calling us on 01305 216060.
 You can also call us if you are concerned about a vulnerable neighbour.

 Do you have medical oxygen in your home?
 Please let us know, so we can inform the fire service.